Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Summary

-Top priorities, safety items, likely maintenance, and where specialist follow up is sensible.
+Top priorities, safety items, likely maintenance needs, and areas where specialist follow-up is worth considering.

 What Inspectors Commonly Look At

 While every home is different, most inspections cover the same core systems.
-The report typically highlights both defects and maintenance items.
+Reports typically highlight both defects and maintenance items.

 Roof and attic